onehilltech/ember-cli-mdc/packages/mdc-snackbar/README.md

 {{another-component snackbar=(action (action snackbar))}}
 ```

-By using closure actions, you have the option of passing in the options when binding the
+By using closure actions, you have the option of passing in options when binding the
 action.

 ```handlebars